Location

 In an area studded with trees, renowned for its calm away from the urban bustle, overlooking a meander of the Rhône and opening up a view of the Mont Ventoux and the Luberon and Alpilles hills.

 A quarter of an hour from the TGV station, an hour from the airports of Marseille, Nîmes and Montpellier, benefiting from the extensive public transport network of the Greater Avignon Community of Municipal Authorities.
-Five minutes from the shops, ten minutes from seventeen secondary schools and four health centres, and the historic centre of Avignon.
+Five minutes from the shops, ten minutes from the main secondary schools and local health centres, and the historic centre of Avignon.

 Description